-The best bottle warmer heats your baby’s milk to the perfect temperature for drinking.
-The best ones get the job done quickly and safely, without breaking the bank or taking up lots of worktop space.
-We asked a panel of mums to put the leading bottle warmers to the test.
-Here’s what they told us about each one, to help you choose which one is right for you.
+The best bottle warmer gets the job done quickly and safely, without breaking the bank or taking up lots of worktop space.
+A bottle warmer heats your baby’s milk to the perfect temperature for drinking.
+We asked a panel of experts – journalists and mums – to put the leading products to the test.
+Here’s everything they told us about each one, to help you choose which is the best bottle warmer for you.

 Best bottle warmer at a glance

-Our favourite bottle warmer, based on our tried and testetd reviews, is the Philips Avent Fast Bottle Warmer.
+Based on our tried and tested reviews, the best bottle warmer is the Philips Avent Fast Bottle Warmer.
 It’s neat and compact, so you don’t need loads of space to store it.
 You can use it to warm milk and baby food from chilled or frozen, and it’s impressively quick and efficient.
-Our tester found this especially easy to use.
+Our tester found it especially easy to use.
 That’s a major plus, as you don’t want to be fiddling around with a gadget when there’s a hungry baby in the house.
 All the bottle warmers in this line-up are suitable from birth.
-Our panel of mums tested them out over a period of several weeks with babies aged under 12 months.
+Our panel of mums and journalists tested them out over a period of several weeks with babies aged under 12 months.

 Best bottle warmer overall: Philips Avent Fast Bottle Warmer – Amazon | £149